🏞 Perfect One Day Trip to Yosemite: How to See It All (2023)

 Outside of the park, each town you pass through will have the basic necessities.

-Since you will only have one day to explore the entire Yosemite Valley, we recommend bringing anything you will need if possible in order to maximize your time exploring.
+Since you will only have one day to explore the entire Yosemite Valley, I recommend bringing anything you will need if possible in order to maximize your time exploring.

 Where to Stay at Yosemite